telerik/ajax-docs/controls/pushbutton/functionality/Icons/custom-icons.md

 ## Image Icons

-To display an image icon on the button, you need to set the **Icon.Url** property.
+To display an image icon on the button, you need to set the **Icon.Url** property to point to the URL of the desired image.

 >caption Figure 1: RadPushButton with custom icon set through the **Icon.Url** property.